wireapp/integration-docs/docs/03-core-concepts/02-architecture.md

 - Fetch details about team members
 - Create new conversations

+See [how to interact with Wire](01-developer-interface.mdx#interacting-with-wire) for more practical examples.

 <!-- TODO: Add link to `WireApplicationManager` reference once created -->

 ### Event listener